 HUGO’S BUFFALO MINSTRELS

-(aka Hugo American Minstrels)
+aka Hugo American Minstrels

 (1912-ca.1914) An all African-American minstrel troupe, the Hugo Minstrels was put together by Victor Hugo in Iowa in 1912.
 The troupe played a season in San Francisco after which Hugo departed, leaving its management in the hands of Harry Snyder – the only white man associated with the troupe from them on.
 Five months later the 35-member company departed for New Zealand via Hawaii.
-The Hugos’ Australian tour, which began in September, included Sydney, Melbourne, Adelaide and regional tours of Victoria, NSW and Queensland.
+The Hugos’ Australian tour, which began in September, included Sydney, Melbourne, Adelaide and regional tours of Victoria, New South Wales and Queensland.
 One if the company’s original specialty acts was the Era Comedy Four.

-NB: This company had no association with Hugo’s Buffalo Minstrels.
+This company had no association with Hugo’s Buffalo Minstrels.

 (1911-1926) A box-office record breaking company that featured refined comedy sketches, musical scenas, burlesques, dancing and a high proportion of singing, Hugh Huxham’s Serenaders was one of the leading purveyors of costume entertainment in the Antipodes during the 1910s and 1920s.
-Especially well known for its intricate harmony arrangements, the troupe specialised in lavish Oriental musical scenas from 1918 onwards.
+Especially well known for its intricate harmony arrangements, the troupe specialised in lavish Oriental musical scenas from 1918 onward.
 Several well-known performers were associated with the Serenaders at various times, notably Dan Weldon, Syd Hollister, Hugh Steyne and Syd Burchill.

-THE IKE DELAVALE REVUE COMPANY
+THE IKE DELAVALE REVUE Co

 (1925 – ca. 1930s) Charles “Ike” Delavale put together his own company while working for Harry Clay‘s company.
 Within a short time the troupe became a major attraction on the circuit, and played a major part in the 1926 Christmas pantomime The Old Woman Who Lived in the Shoe.
 Delavale continued leading his own company after moving to the Fullers circuit in 1928, and is known to have still been working in this line of entertainment around Australia and New Zealand in the early 1930s.
 By this time the troupe was known as Ike Delavale’s Metropolitan Star Company.